Child Development and Milestones: Your 6-years-3-months-old

 Treating Common Illnesses

-To manage the three most common medical issues in kids – fever, cough, and cold – try the following:
+To manage the three most common medical issues in kids–fever, cough, and cold–you can try the following:

-- Use lukewarm water to sponge your child, especially dealing with high temperatures up to 39 degrees celsius.
+- To treat fever: If your child has fever up to 38°C (100.4°F), you can try a few home remedies.
+Use lukewarm water to sponge your child, especially if he/she has high temperatures up to 39 degrees celsius.

 When to Talk to Your Doctor